Garage Acoustic Panels: Soundproofing on a Budget

 The acoustic performance is similar to mid-grade foam panels, but blankets cost a fraction of the price.
 You can cover your entire garage door with blankets for less than a few boxes of decent foam panels.
 They’re also completely reversible, you don’t damage your walls, and you can take them with you if you move.

 For the best results, hang blankets with some space behind them rather than pressing them flat against the wall.
 This air gap improves absorption, especially in lower frequencies.
 Stack two layers if you really want to knock down the sound.
+If your garage door itself needs additional thermal efficiency, combining acoustic treatment with proper insulation gives you both sound control and energy savings.

 DIY Acoustic Panel Projects